sibo-dev/sibo-dev/README.md

 <h1 align="center">Hi 👋, I'm Sibonelo Nkosi</h1>

 <h3 align="center">
 A Full-Stack Developer with a Data Science background.
-I work mostly on problem-solving projects and not really a code-for-hire type of individual.
-I prefer analyst work with high-level views before working on actual coding tasks.
+I work mostly on problem-solving projects and I excel at performing complex tasks even when outcomes aren't fully defined.
+I am fully capable with speaking to the boardroom, a layman or guiding a team of developers to meeting their sprint goals.
 </h3>

 <p align="left">